tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 After clicking next, name the secret dev/db (if such a name exists already, use a uniquely identifying name preferably with your initials - dev/dbxyz for instance) (all other aspects of the creation wizard can be left as the defaults).

 2. Now copy the file `RDS.tf` from this folder to your solution.
-Notice in there the use of data resources to access secret manager to get the database password you have created.
+Notice in there the use of data resources to access secret manager to get the database password you have created (update the name value for `aws_secretsmanager_secret`).

 3. Add new variables in `variables.tf` in your root directory for db_username (with a value of 'postgres') and db_name (also with a value of 'postgres').
 Ensure the values are provided through your tfvars file.